 The Cedar Hand Drum: Carving, Stretching, & Drumming

-The timeless beat of the drum stems back to a time when we made our own music, literally from the ground up.
-Before drum shops and before Putumayo, materials were hand-harvested from the forest to create wonderful sounds, and were used to find rhythm in the world.
-In this course you will learn to carve a cedar hand drum from a log and then explore hand drumming patterns for lifelong skills with music.
+The timeless beat of the drum stems back to a time when we made our own music literally from the ground up.
+Before drum shops and before Putumayo, materials were hand-harvested from the forest to create wonderful sounds and were used to find rhythm in the world.
+In this course you will learn to carve a cedar hand drum from a hand-harvested log and then explore hand drumming patterns for lifelong skills with music.
 You will also work with softened rawhide as it is stretched to a desired tension and tone in the drum head.
-Although every drum will vary depending on the hand-harvested log, your finished drum will be approximately 9" in diameter and 8" in depth.
+Although every drum will vary depending on the hand-harvested log, the finished drum will be approximately 9" in diameter and 8" in depth.